FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 where `:::freefem Th` is a mesh of the bidimensional domain $\Omega$, and `:::freefem gd` and `:::freefem gn` are respectively the boundary label of boundary $\Gamma_d$ and $\Gamma_n$.

-And the three dimensional problem \eqref{eq:v-poisson} becomes
+And the three dimensional problem \eqref{eqn::v-poisson} becomes

 ```freefem
 macro Grad(u) [dx(u), dy(u), dz(u) ]//